rkaysen63/surfs_up/README.md

 </p>

 ### Temperature
 * The temperature distribution is symmetrical in both June and December.
 In other words, the mean and median for each month are the same.
-In June the mean/median is 75/75 deg F.  In December, the mean/median is 71/71 <sup>o</sup> F.  This implies that the island is not prone to extreme swings in temperature during those months.
+In June the mean/median is 75<sup>o</sup>F/75<sup>o</sup>F.  In December, the mean/median is 71<sup>o</sup>F/71<sup>o</sup>F.  This implies that the island is not prone to extreme swings in temperature during those months.
-* The mean temperature in Dec, 71 deg F, is only 4 degrees lower than the mean temperature in June, 75 deg F.  This indicates that the island maintains a fairly consistent temperature throughout the year.
+* The mean temperature in Dec, 71<sup>o</sup>F, is only 4<sup>o</sup>F lower than the mean temperature in June, 75<sup>o</sup>F.  This indicates that the island maintains a fairly consistent temperature throughout the year.
-* While the minimum temperature in December has dropped as low as 56 deg F, this occurs infrequently.
-The mean temperature in December is 71 deg F with a standard deviation of 4 deg F, indicating that the temperatures in December tend to range between 67 deg F to 75 deg F.
+* While the minimum temperature in December has dropped as low as 56 <sup>o</sup>F, this occurs infrequently.
+The mean temperature in December is 71<sup>o</sup>F with a standard deviation of 4<sup>o</sup>F, indicating that the temperatures in December tend to range between 67<sup>o</sup>F to 75<sup>o</sup>F.

 ### Precipitation